 Bringing a claim under the Jones Act may allow an injured seaman to collect a much greater amount of compensation than what they would receive under maintenance and cure alone.
 Unlike maintenance and cure, a claim under the Jones Act is a negligence-based claim.

-Click to contact our Lafayette Personal Injury Lawyers today
+Click to contact our Lafayette Personal Injury Attorneys today

 How a Lafayette Jones Act Lawyer Can Help